 - Focus on strategies that are culturally relevant.

-- Emphasize collaboration with PUSD other organizations to strengthen their efforts and their impact, as well as leverage limited resources.
+- Emphasize collaboration with PUSD and other organizations to strengthen their efforts and their impact, as well as leverage limited resources.

 - Qualified and trained staff